Yukon Party

-The Yukon Party, formerly the Yukon Progressive Conservative Party, is a conservative political party in Yukon, Canada.
-It will be the governing party, with a majority in the Yukon Legislative Assembly.
+The Yukon Party (YP), formerly the Yukon Progressive Conservative Party, is a conservative political party in Yukon, Canada.
+It is the current governing party, with a majority in the Yukon Legislative Assembly.

 History

 The Yukon Progressive Conservative Party was founded in April 1978.
 Long time Yukon legislator Hilda Watson was elected as the party's first leader defeating Yukon MP Erik Nielsen by one vote.
 Watson had been a member of the territorial Legislative Council since 1970, and became the first woman in Canadian history to lead a political party into a general election.
 However, she was unable to win a seat in the 1978 election, and consequently resigned.
 Chris Pearson then became the leader of the party and was able to get a position in the government.

 The Progressive Conservatives were defeated in the 1985 election by the Yukon New Democratic Party (NDP) led by Tony Penikett.
 With the increasing unpopularity of the Prime Minister Brian Mulroney's Progressive Conservative in the federal government, the Yukon Progressive Conservatives decided to sever their relations with the federal Conservatives.
 Later on, they renamed themselves the "Yukon Party" prior to the 1992 election.

 The party's first leadership convention as the Yukon Party was held in June 1991 and won by Chris Young, a 21-year-old former president of the Yukon Progressive Conservatives' youth chapter.
 However, two Progressive Conservative MLAs, Bea Firth and Alan Nordling, quit the party within days of his victory, and formed the Independent Alliance Party.

 By August, however, Young resigned as leader on the grounds that he felt the voters of Yukon were not prepared to support a party whose leader was so young and politically inexperienced, and John Ostashek was acclaimed as his successor in November after his sole challenger, Daniel Lang, dropped out of the race.

 The Yukon Party won the 1992 election, and Ostashek became Premier of Yukon.
 He won only a minority government, and Nordling, Firth and Willard Phelps were all reelected as independents, but all three opted to support the Yukon Party on confidence and supply.
 Ostashek's government became very unpopular by increasing taxes and cutting services.
 The party was defeated in the 1996 election by the NDP, winning only three seats and falling to third place for the first time behind the Yukon Liberal Party.

 In the 1996 election, Nordling returned to the party; he was defeated as a Yukon Party candidate.
 Further, Firth retired from politics.